 Welcome!
 We are glad to have you.
 As a family member, you probably have different types of questions.
 We encourage you to check out the Parent and Family FAQ here.

-After you have submitted the incoming student Housing Application (available online in June), Residential Education and Housing Services (REHS) uses a housing software roommate matching algorithm to provide the best possible roommates for students based on student responses and preferences.
+After you have submitted the incoming student Housing Application (available online in early summer), Residential Education and Housing Services (REHS) will use a housing software roommate matching algorithm to provide the best possible roommates for students based on student responses and preferences.
 To get the best match, be sure to complete this form on your own and to be completely open and honest.
-This process takes some time, so please be patient; housing assignments will be sent out to your Oxy email in early August.
+This process takes some time, so please be patient.
+Housing assignments will be sent out to your Oxy e-mail in early August.
 Once you have received this info, be sure to reach out to your roommate(s) to talk about who will bring what, etc.

-Each room comes equipped with one bed frame, extra-long mattress, desk, desk chair and dresser per roommate, as well as a shared microfridge and microwave; rooms also have one large window (minimum) and shared closet space.
-Consult the “What to Bring List" for suggestions and talk with your roommate(s) so you don't have duplicates; for example, you don't need multiple clothing irons!
+Each room comes equipped with one bed frame, extra-long mattress, desk, desk chair and dresser per roommate.
+Rooms are also equipped with a shared microfridge and microwave, one large window (minimum) and shared closet space.
+Consult the “What to Bring List" for suggestions and talk with your roommate(s) so you don't have duplicates of items; for example, you don't need multiple clothing irons!

 Though you will have more independence in college, there are still “res hall" policies in place to promote safe and respectful living environments for all students.
 For instance, all first-year res halls are substance-free.
 You can review the full list of res-hall policies here.
-These policies should answer a wide variety of questions, from whether you can have guests (or pets), to what to do if you are locked out, to how to request to change rooms.
+These policies should answer a wide variety of questions, from whether you can have guests (or pets), to what to do if you are locked out and how to request a room change.

 Information about the first-year common reading (including where you can buy it) can be found here.
-(Fall 2020 selections will be available in the summer.)
+The Fall 2021 selection will be shared this summer.

 Registration for the fall Cultural Studies Program (CSP) seminars happens online in late June.
-Information about this will be emailed to you, and detailed instructions for this registration process will be outlined on the New Student website.
+Information about this will be e-mailed to you.
+Detailed instructions for this registration process will be outlined on the New Student website.
 First-year students will register for their remaining classes during Orientation in August after meeting with their faculty adviser.
 There are also a few courses in math, chemistry, French, Spanish and German that you can register for during the summer after taking the relevant online placement test.

 Transfer students are not required to take the CSP seminars, but are expected to complete the equivalent of two CSP Seminars (8 units or 2 courses).
 All incoming transfer students will register for classes during orientation.